SkylineCommunications/dataminer-docs/develop/devguide/Automation/UIBlockTypesOverview.md

 ## CheckBoxList

-Allows you to define a newly created dialog box item as a list of checkboxes.
+Allows you to define a list of checkboxes.

 It is possible to differentiate between the raw value and display value for the options.
 The display value is the text the UI will show for the option, and the raw value is the value used to set checkboxes as selected by default using [InitialValue](xref:Skyline.DataMiner.Automation.UIBlockDefinition#Skyline_DataMiner_Automation_UIBlockDefinition_InitialValue).